 This article originally appeared in the Hawaii Tribune Herald written by Stephanie Salmons.

-An anonymous $50,000 donation, slipped through the mail slot of the Palace Theater on New Year’s Eve, will help the theater with fire-safety upgrades and renovation of an antiquated sprinkler system — two things that must happen before a long-planned air conditioning project can move forward.
+An anonymous $50,000 donation, slipped through the mail slot of the Palace Theater on New Year’s Eve, will help the theater with fire-safety upgrades and roofing repairs via residential roofing and commercial roofing services— two things that must happen before a long-planned air conditioning project can move forward.

 Executive Director Robin Worley said the theater, which opened in 1925, has been working on getting air conditioning installed for the better part of a decade.